Beattie Goad

-Beatrice "Beattie" Southby Goad (born 31 May 1997) is an Australian professional soccer player who plays for Melbourne Victory.
-Previously, she has played in the Australian A-League Women for Melbourne City, for Stanford University in the USA's NCAA Division I, for SV Meppen in the German 1.
+Beatrice "Beattie" Southby Goad (born 31 May 1997) is an Australian former professional soccer player who played in the Australian A-League Women for Melbourne Victory and Melbourne City, for Stanford University in the USA's NCAA Division I, for SV Meppen in the German 1.
 Liga, and for UDG Tenerife in the Spanish Primera División.

 Club career

 Melbourne Victory

 Goad was Melbourne Victory's youngest goalscorer and the youngest ever Victorian to play in a Grand Final.

 Melbourne City

 In September 2015, Goad joined rival club Melbourne City for their inaugural season.

 Stanford University

 In February 2016, following a stellar season with Melbourne City and enjoying academic success, earning a place in the top 1% of students in Victoria, Goad joined Stanford University on a four-year program.

 SV Meppen

 In August 2020, Goad signed for Frauen-Bundesliga side SV Meppen.

 UDG Tenerife

 Return to Melbourne Victory

 In September 2022, Goad returned to Australia, re-joining Melbourne Victory.
+In December 2024, Goad retired from football.